LeoAB10/LeoAB10.github.io/about/index.md

 permalink: /about/
 ---

-Namaste :pray:, I'm Atin Bainada, a second year CS Undergrad student at IIT Bombay.
+Namaste :pray:, I'm Atin Bainada, a second year UG student at [CSE, IIT Bombay](https://cse.iitb.ac.in).

+I've a deep interest in machine learning, specially Reinforcement Learning.
+I also enjoy looking at stars and studying astronomy and astrophysics.
+And I would like to work on something that includes both reinforcement learning and astronomy.

+I also like watching and playing football (both outside and FIFA :grin:).
+I adore Lionel Messi, he is the greatest athlete of all time in my opinion.

+Go [here](https://youtu.be/dQw4w9WgXcQ) to know more about the things i like.

 You can reach me at: